Tonga turned into ‘moonscape’ by ash from ‘once-in-millennium’ volcanic eruption

 The event has triggered warnings in a number of countries including the US, where some flooding was seen in California, and Japan.

-Powerful waves were registered in countries including Japan, Australia, and New Zealand.
+Powerful waves were also registered in other countries including Australia and New Zealand.

-Shockwaves have also been registered by observation sites in the UK, some 10,000 miles away from Tonga, according to the Met Office.
+Shockwaves have also been registered by observation sites in the UK, some 16,000km (10,000 miles) away from Tonga, according to the Met Office.

 UK Foreign Office minister Zac Goldsmith called the situation in Tonga “shocking” and said Britain stood “ready to help and support our Commonwealth friend and partner in any way we can”.